College planning: The 3 things we recommend HS juniors (and parents) do right now

 By the way, if you've already chosen which test you're going "all in" on...wonderful.
 Now knock it out of the park!

-If we had a dollar for every time we've heard a student say "We kind of have a school list, it’s mostly in my head," we'd be pretty well-off.
+If we had a dollar for every time we've heard a student say "We kind of have a school list; it’s mostly in our head," we'd be pretty well-off.
 The reason the "possible school list in your head" method is difficult is it can lead to doubling-back.
-You see a school on ESPN during a football game, think "Wow that school seems interesting.
+You see a school on ESPN during a football game and think, "Wow, that school seems interesting.
 I’d like to learn more about it."
 You make a mental note.
 And then, nothing...until of course March rolls around and you see the basketball team on CBS during March Madness.
 You think to yourself, "Wow that school seems interesting.
 I’d like to learn more about it…" You get the point.
 A list in your head rarely leads to action.

-The #1 speed bump we see: Families who say "But (student name) doesn’t really have any schools she knows she wants to apply to yet"...This, of course, leads to no school list.
-I have some insight: As a HS junior, your child very likely will have zero schools she knows she’s going to apply to yet.
+The #1 speed bump we see: Families who say, "But (student name) doesn’t really have any schools she knows she wants to apply to yet"...This, of course, leads to no school list.
+We have some insight: As a HS junior, your child very likely will have zero schools she knows she’s going to apply to yet.
 That’s normal!
 Instead, think of the school list as an exploratory list.
-What schools do we want to learn more about?
+What schools do they want to learn more about?
 Then, next to the school name, keep track of notes and/or next steps.
-Screenshot below of what all of my students use to keep track of their schools.
+The screenshot below shows what all of our students use to keep track of their schools.
 But we promise, yours can be even simpler.
 The key, again, is just to get that very school list out of your head...then let momentum take over!

-3. Grades, grades, grades: If you’ve been on my mailing list for a little while now, you’re likely tired of hearing this...but I’m going to say it again.
+3. Grades, grades, grades: If you’ve been on our mailing list for a little while now, you’re likely tired of hearing this...but we're going to say it again.
 The single most important factor in college admissions is a student’s HS grades & the rigor of classes they take.

-Nothing...and I mean nothing...is more important.
+Nothing... and we mean nothing... is more important.
 The best college essay ever written still cannot overshadow a low GPA.
 But here’s the good news: not all HS semesters are weighted evenly in the eyes of college admissions.
-And, if you are a HS junior (or parent of one) reading this, the good news is your two most important semesters are still on the horizon!
-They are: Junior Spring, Senior Fall.
+And, if you are an about-to-be HS junior (or parent of one) reading this, the good news is your three most important semesters are still on the horizon!
+They are: Junior Fall, Junior Spring, Senior Fall.

 In our program, we start with this base first, walking through tips & strategies to perform exceptionally well in the HS classroom...while also reducing the time spent on homework (you would be shocked to hear that sometimes HS students aren’t the most efficient with their time...crazy!)